evilsocket/legba/README.md

 ## License

-Legba was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it's released under the GPL 3 license.
+Legba is released under the GPL 3 license.
 To see the licenses of the project dependencies, install cargo license with `cargo install cargo-license` and then run `cargo license`.